A Docker Compose setup for running a complete Prividium™ cluster locally.

 - zkSync OS - Layer 2 sequencer

-- L1 (Anvil) - Local Ethereum testnet and settlement layer
+- L1 (Anvil) - Local Ethereum execution layer used as the settlement layer for this sandbox

 - Block Explorer - Transaction explorer